HannahL06/kilo-pound-converter/README.md

 # kilo-pound-converter
-Converts between Kilos and pounds.
+This program converts amounts from pounds to kilograms and from kilograms to pounds.